hplp/2025-asic-design-projects-audioaccel/README.md

 ## Timeline:
-Week 1 literature review, and basic CIC design in Verilog/VHDL - Completed Week 2 Synthesis with DC Shell and functional verification using FM Shell and Design optimization for speed, power, and area Week 3 -Place-and-route using ICC2 Shell and power/timing analysis Week 4- Final simulation with DVE, testing on audio signals, documentation, and presentation prep
+Week 1 literature review, and basic CIC design in Verilog/VHDL - Completed Week 2 Synthesis with DC Shell and functional verification using FM Shell and Design optimization for speed and area Week 3 -Place-and-route using ICC2 Shell and power/timing analysis Week 4- Final simulation with DVE, testing on audio signals, documentation, and presentation prep